Best Cordless String Trimmer of 2021

-After researching over 50 different weed eaters and string trimmer attachments, we bought all the best models to test for ourselves and help you find the perfect product.
-We bought all of these cordless string trimmers at standard retail prices just so you can be sure that we have no vested interest in scoring one brand over another and are getting a completely unbiased review.
+After researching dozens of different weed eaters and string trimmer attachments, we bought the most promising models to test for ourselves.
+We purchased them all and did not accept any free manufacturer test units.
 Our expert string trimmer testing and review team is lead by Michelle Powell and David Wise.
-Michelle has made a profession of evaluating products side-by-side, comprehensively testing and scoring the smallest details and differentiating factors on everything from coffee grinders to cordless power tools.
+Michelle has made a career of evaluating products side-by-side, comprehensively testing, and scoring the smallest details and differentiating factors on everything from coffee grinders to cordless power tools.
 Additionally, she also brings extensive lawn care experience to the table.
-While David doesn't have expert level experience with lawn tools, he does have formal training as a mechanical engineer with extensive experience in lithium batteries and electrical power systems gained from working on electric vehicles and underwater robots.
+David has formal training as a mechanical engineer with extensive experience in lithium batteries and electrical power systems, which he gained from working on electric vehicles and underwater robots.

 Analysis and Test Results

-When it comes to detail work, the Ryobi Expand-It performs almost identically to the Power+ STA1500.
-You can angle the head and easily access tight areas but the unbridled power of the Ryobi tends to chew up the ground pretty harshly and destroy any fragile items.
+The Ryobi Expand-It performs almost identically to the EGO Power+ STA1500 when it comes to detail work.
+You can angle the head and easily access tight areas, but the unbridled power chews up the ground rather harshly.

 Ease of Use